Welcome to today's edition of the Rush 24-7 podcast.

 The Democrats are doing everything they can here to fight their leftist image.

-In winning the House, they had to nominate a bunch of conservative Democrats to go out and talk about a love Jesus.
+In winning the House, they had to nominate a bunch of conservative Democrats to go out and talk about, I love Jesus.

 And these guys go out there and they get elected as conservative Democrats, all for the purpose of securing leadership positions for these far leftists that run the House on the Democrat side.

-So the Democrats trying to fight their leftist image by by claiming to be church-going, troop supporting, economic conservatives, and their party chairman flies off to Europe to attend a socialist convention where the socialists are happy.
+So the Democrats trying to fight their leftist image by claiming to be church-going, troop-supporting, economic conservatives, and their party chairman flies off to Europe to attend a socialist convention where the socialists are happy.

-We're eager to work with the real America, socialist America, the uh U.S. Democrats.
+We're eager to work with the real America, socialist America, the U.S. Democrats.

 It's sort of a mixed message, isn't it?

-I mean, when you put these uh little the blue dogs, the conservative Democrats up to run for office as conservative Democrats, and then after you secure, run off and uh have tea, or maybe read a little Karl Marx with uh Western European Socialists.
+I mean, when you put these blue dogs, the conservative Democrats up to run for office as conservative Democrats, and then after you secure, run off and have tea or maybe read a little Karl Marx with Western European socialists.

 Well, some towering figures of conservatism are passing away.